ocaml-community/awesome-ocaml/README.md

 A curated list of references to awesome OCaml tools, frameworks, libraries and articles.
 Additionally there is a collection of freely available [**books**](https://github.com/rizo/awesome-ocaml/tree/master/books), [**papers**](https://github.com/rizo/awesome-ocaml/tree/master/papers) and [**presentations**](https://github.com/rizo/awesome-ocaml/tree/master/presentations).

-This is an open community-driven repository.
+What?
+Your favorite package is not listed?
 Fork and create a Pull Request to contribute! :octocat:

-- _Inspired by awesome projects line.
-Discover [more awesomeness](https://github.com/bayandin/awesome-awesomeness)._

 ## Contents